 The more knowledge we have on how C-sections may impact babies with food sensitivities, the more we can find ways to help mothers and babies.
 And we know, breastfeeding can help your baby – adding more good bacteria to your baby’s belly from your breastmilk.
 Ahhh yes, the liquid gold.

 We want you to know we’re here to help you on your breastfeeding journey.
-Dr. Trill and the team is working hard at finding solutions and products to help mothers during this stage of life.
+Dr. Trill and the Free to Feed team is working hard at finding solutions and products to help families during this stage of life.